ucsb-coral/coral/team/contributions/CONTRIBS.md

 - Dining team coordinator and organizer.

 ### Konark Vinod
+- Part of dining team with Scott and Daniel
-Pair programmed with Scott and Daniel on the front end and back end for dining.
-Led Retro 03
+- Pair programmed with both Scott and Daniel in order to work on the frontend, including the react native paper integration
+- Worked with Scott on figuring out how to schedule populationg the Firestore db with all meals as well as using the db to store favorite meals
+- Logged a few scrums and led Retro 03

 ### Arnav Kumar